changh95/ANMS-Codes/README.md

+# changh95 update

+- Added a shell script to install OpenCV 4.4.0
+- Edited CMakeLists.txt and source code for C++ project to accept OpenCV4

 # Efficient adaptive non-maximal suppression algorithms for homogeneous spatial keypoint distribution

 This is the implementation of the [paper](https://www.researchgate.net/publication/323388062_Efficient_adaptive_non-maximal_suppression_algorithms_for_homogeneous_spatial_keypoint_distribution) *"Efficient adaptive non-maximal suppression algorithms for homogeneous spatial keypoint distribution"* that is published in Pattern Recognition Letters (PRL).
 Alternatively, see [TL;DR version](https://www.shortscience.org/paper?bibtexKey=journals/prl/BailoRJPBK18&a=ukrdailo).